halevans/Tic-Tac-Toe/README.md

     - Further functions including `updateScore()`, `setHoverText()` and `mute()` were created to add bonus functionality to the application

 ### Challenges
 - There was some difficulty in determining the best practice for the Javascript.
-Specifically, whether it would be best practice to use a class (e.g. `TicTacToe` class and then create an instance e.g. `game`) or use a namespace object to containerise the global variable.
+Specifically, whether it would be best practice to use a class (e.g. `TicTacToe` class and then create an instance e.g. `game`) or use a namespace object to containerise the global variable

 ### Wins
 - The `checkWin()` function was pleasing to produce.
 It took considerable more amount of thinking and preparation time in comparison to the length of the code itself